maruel/sillybot/README.md

   unsure, start with Qwen2 1.5B by using `model: "qwen2-1_5b-instruct-q8_0"` in the `llm:` section of `config.yml`.
 This requires 2GiB of RAM.
 Go up with larger models from there.
-- Image Generation: a GPU with 4.7GiB of video memory (VRAM) available or a MacBook Pro.
+- Image Generation: a GPU with 6GiB of video memory (VRAM) (12GiB is better) or a MacBook Pro.
 While it works on CPU, expect a minute or two to generate each image.

 You can use 2 computers: one running the LLM and one the image generation!
 Start